-When it comes to selling your home, first impressions count.
-For a large number of house- hunters, they first time they clap eyes on a property is online, and therefore your photographs need to be up to scratch so you can attract them on first glance.
+When it comes to selling your home in 2023, first impressions count more than ever.
+For a large number of house- hunters, they first time they set eyes on a property is online, and therefore your photographs need to be up to scratch so you can attract them on first glance.
 We always recommend using a professional photographer when selling your house.

 Whilst it’s great to have detailed descriptions and floorplans of your house in a listing, the majority of potential buyers we speak to really want to visualise the property, not just read about it.